 Ask that question, and then from there, we’re going to start selling.

-Once you’ve asked the question, share in the Facebook group what responses you got.
+Once you’ve asked the question, share in the private community and see what responses you get.

 And then I’ll see you back tomorrow for our final lesson.